Wauwatosa West Students Working at Mayfair Mall Experience Shooting

 Sara Stanislawski, Editor

-“I heard the first three gunshots and I was like, there’s no way that was a gun,” Linehan said.
+“I heard the first three gunshots and I was like, there’s no way that was a gun,” Lin said.
 “I heard the next like three or four shots and looked up and I started to see just a massive amount of people running towards my store in the opposite direction of Macy’s.”

 According to a press release from the Wauwatosa Police Department, the shooting injuring 8 people at approximately 2:50 p.m. on Nov.
 20 came after an altercation involving the 15-year-old shooter outside of Macy’s on the lower level of the mall.

-Linehan, who typically works at the Aerie store, was covering a coworker’s shift at the Offline store.
+Lin, who typically works at the Aerie store, was covering a coworker’s shift at the Offline store.
 On the day of the shooting, she was working alongside Wauwatosa West senior Olivia Bree.

 Bree then led the customers into the back storage room of the store after realizing there was an active shooter.